tecresearch/interview/personal.md

 **HR Interview Questions and Answers**

 1. **Tell me about yourself.**
-   **Answer:** I am [Your Name], a dedicated software developer with expertise in Java and React.js.
+   **Answer:** I am Brijesh Nishad from varanasi, a dedicated software developer with expertise in Java and React.js also frameworks like : Spring spring boot sql jdbc hibernate data-jpa spring security.
  I have worked on various projects, including a task management system and an IoT-based Smart EVM.
 Currently, I am pursuing my B.Tech in Computer Science and actively participating in research and development activities.

 2. **What are your strengths?**
    **Answer:** My strengths include problem-solving, adaptability, and teamwork.
 I am proficient in Java and JavaScript and excel at optimizing applications for performance and scalability.

 3. **What are your weaknesses?**
    **Answer:** I sometimes focus too much on details, but I am working on improving my efficiency by setting deadlines and prioritizing tasks effectively.

 4. **Why do you want to work for our company?**
    **Answer:** I admire your company’s innovative approach and its impact on the industry.
  I am excited about the opportunity to contribute my skills in software development while learning from experienced professionals.

 5. **Where do you see yourself in five years?**
-   **Answer:** I see myself growing into a leadership role, managing projects, and mentoring junior developers while continuously upgrading my technical skills.
+   **Answer:** I see myself growing into a leadership role, managing projects, and mentoring junior developers

+while continuously upgrading my technical skills.

 6. **Why should we hire you?**
    **Answer:** I bring a combination of technical expertise, problem-solving skills, and a strong work ethic.
 I am eager to contribute and grow with your organization.

 7. **Tell me about a challenging situation you faced and how you handled it.**
    **Answer:** In a recent project, we faced a performance issue due to inefficient database queries.
  I optimized the queries and implemented caching mechanisms, reducing response time by 40%.

 8. **How do you handle criticism?**
    **Answer:** I take criticism as an opportunity to improve.
  I actively listen, analyze the feedback, and apply the necessary changes to enhance my work.

 9. **How do you manage deadlines?**
    **Answer:** I break tasks into smaller milestones, prioritize them, and set realistic deadlines.
  I also use productivity tools to stay organized and on track.

 10. **How do you handle stress and pressure?**
    **Answer:** I stay calm under pressure by focusing on solutions rather than problems.
 I also practice time management and take short breaks to stay productive.

 11. **What motivates you to work hard?**
    **Answer:** I am motivated by challenges, opportunities for growth, and the impact my work can have on users and businesses.

 12. **Describe a time when you worked in a team.**
-   **Answer:** While working on a Library Management System, I collaborated with a team of developers to implement user role management and validation features efficiently.
+   **Answer:** While working on a Smart EVM Project,
+I collaborated with a team of developers to implement hardware and software configurations and fingerprint validation features efficiently.

 13. **What do you do if you disagree with a team member?**
    **Answer:** I listen to their perspective, provide logical reasoning for my viewpoint, and work towards a mutually beneficial solution.

 14. **What do you know about our company?**
    **Answer:** [Research and mention key achievements, mission, products, or services of the company.]

 15. **How do you handle failure?**
    **Answer:** I analyze what went wrong, learn from my mistakes, and take corrective actions to ensure it doesn’t happen again.

 16. **What is your preferred work environment?**
    **Answer:** I thrive in a collaborative and innovative work environment where continuous learning and problem-solving are encouraged.

 17. **Are you comfortable working remotely?**
+   **Answer:** Yes,
-   **Answer:** Yes, I am adaptable and have experience working with remote teams using collaboration tools.
+I am adaptable
+ and have experience working with remote teams using collaboration tools.

 18. **What are your salary expectations?**
    **Answer:** I am open to discussing a salary that is fair based on my skills, experience, and industry standards.

 19. **What do you do in your free time?**
    **Answer:** I enjoy coding personal projects, reading tech blogs, and participating in hackathons.

 20. **What would you do if given multiple high-priority tasks?**
    **Answer:** I would assess urgency, prioritize tasks, and allocate time efficiently to meet all deadlines.

 21. **What is your biggest professional achievement?**
    **Answer:** Winning a hackathon at my college and leading a successful IoT project are among my top achievements.